 With our aim to develop computational biology and bioinformatics communities across Sweden, we encourage you to join our growing network!
 Establishing a branch at your university gives you opportunities to connect with a wider community of students and researchers from different STEM backgrounds.
-We are currently working on four branches: Lund, Uppsala, Stockholm, and Göteborg.

 Interested in setting-up a branch at your university?
 Get in touch with us via Slack!

 Organise local academic event (e.g. seminar) or a social meetup.
 For ideas and guide, have a chat with us and our branch teams on Slack!
 We also recommend you to check out websites of other ISCB's Regional Student Groups!